youwe-tutorials/IELTS/Academic/Reading/1/Section_3.md

 D valuable information is often precise.

-39. How do the scientists suggest amateur data should be used?
+Q 39.
+How do the scientists suggest amateur data should be used?

 A Using improved methods